 Certain amounts, as approved by the Board of Governors, are set aside in accumulated surplus for future operating and capital purposes.
 Transfers to/from funds and reserves are an adjustment to the respective fund when approved.

-(n) Future accounting changes
+(n) Future changes in accounting standards